 In 1997, the North Dakota Athletic Directors Association was reorganized into the North Dakota Interscholastic Athletic Administrators Association (NDIAAA).
 The reorganization resulted in a new constitution and by-laws as well as a new board of directors structure, which is the current operational plan used today.
 A committee structure was created and the numerous awards were added over time.
 The Athletic Director of the Year award was divided into two categories, Class A and B. The State Award of Merit was added to the annual recognitions and the inaugural class of the NDIAAA was recognized in 1998.
 Two major meetings were identified that the NDIAAA would sponsor.
 The first in September (Fall Workshop) was developed to help new AD's through quality orientation.
 This meeting grew from a new AD workshop to a professional development workshop for all members.
 The second major meeting is the Spring Conference which has two major objectives, the first is to honor/recognize outstanding members with awards and the second is to provide high quality professional development opportunities.

 In the Fall of 2004, Darryl Anderson, retired Athletic Administrator from Mandan was named the first Executive Director for the NDIAAA.
 A position he held until 2010 when he retired.
 During Darryl's tenure as Executive Director the NDIAAA developed a comprehensive five year strategic plan.
 The organization is nearing the end of this plan and will embark on the second strategic plan.
 One of the major goals was to increase membership both on the state and national level.
 The NDIAAA membership voted in 2010 to become dual members.
 The organization has grown in members every year since 2004.
 A second major goal was to identify partnerships and sponsorships that would support the NDIAAA.
-The organization currently has two major partnerships, the ND High School Activities Association and Sanford Health were established.
+Two major partnerships, the ND High School Activities Association and Sanford Health were established.
 Ed Lockwood, retired Athletic Administrator from Fargo assumed the position in 2010.
 Additions partnerships with Universal Athletics and Farmers Union were added.
 There are also corporate sponsorships with Daktronics, All-American Publishing and Recruiting Webinar.
 In July of 2016, Ed Lockwood retired as Executive Director and Lorell Jungling, retired athletic director from Mandan assumed the position.
 Lorell has served as the membership chairman and the NDIAAA has had record membership.